ELC/elc.github.io-content/blog/executable-flask-pyinstaller.md

 But what are the differences between creating a web browser and using the systems default?
 Well, first of all, you assume there will be one, and that that one would be able to render all the HTML, CSS and JS you are using, that could not be the case.
 More often than not we found ourselves developing software for old operating systems (aka Windows XP o older).

-Sounds easy and actually it can be done, I was contributing to a script to achieve this very goal [PyFladesk](https://github.com/smoqadam/PyFladesk).
+Sounds easy and actually it can be done, I was contributing to a script to achieve this very goal [PyFladesk](https://elc.github.io/link/pyfladesk_repo){: target="_blank"}.
 There are some concerns about which version of Qt is the appropiate and the convenience of one over the other.

 ## The problem